JosephLai241/The-Struggle/README.md

 ## What Does It Do?

-`The-Struggle` performs CRUD operations on a local spreadsheet and simplifies the process of tracking your applications.
+`The-Struggle` performs CRUD operations on a local spreadsheet (which is automatically generated for you) and simplifies the process of tracking your applications.
 It is very fast because:

 1) It is written in Rust - it is so fast it feels as if the output was hardcoded.
 2) Doing these operations from the terminal is much faster than opening up a spreadsheet and manually editing it.